CenturySturgeon/Notes/Notes/1_Python.md

 Using yield allows for memory-efficient iteration over large sequences, as only one value needs to be stored in memory at a time, unlike with lists where the entire sequence is stored.
 Additionally, it enables lazy evaluation, meaning that values are generated only when needed, which can improve performance in certain scenarios.

+## Serialization
+Serialization in Python refers to the process of converting complex data structures, such as objects or data collections, into a format that can be easily stored or transmitted and later reconstructed back into its original form.
+This process is essential for tasks like saving data to a file, sending data over a network, or storing data in a database.

+Python provides several built-in modules for serialization, such as:

+- pickle: This module can serialize Python objects into a binary format.
+It can handle almost any Python object, including custom classes and functions.

+- json: This module serializes Python objects into a human-readable format called JSON (JavaScript Object Notation).
+JSON is commonly used for transmitting data between a server and a client over a network.

+- marshal: This module is similar to pickle but is more restricted in terms of the types of objects it can serialize.
+It is primarily used for serializing Python code objects.

+- shelve: This module provides a simple interface for persistently storing Python objects in a dictionary-like format.

+Serialization is particularly useful for tasks like data storage, data exchange between different systems or languages, and caching.
+However, it's essential to consider security implications, especially when deserializing data, as it can lead to security vulnerabilities if not handled properly.